 Presently, if you are a member of an Australian superannuation fund, such as an industry super fund you will be in an investment option (Balanced, Growth, MySuper etc) which is known as a pooled fund.
 You are in this pooled fund with other members and the super fund invests these pooled monies to achieve a return for its members.
 Now you have no control over where your money is invested but if you have only been in that pooled fund for two years and the pooled fund bought a ‘PFIC’ 8 years ago and sells it whilst you’re a member, the IRS will tax you on the entire 8-year period that the pooled fund has held the investment.
 Let’s also remember you are taxed at the highest federal tax rate as well and there is the potential for some US states to also levy a PFIC tax.

-Further on Australian superannuation accounts, because they are classified as ‘Foreign Grantor Trusts’ the IRS will tax you on the capital gain and income distributions that your account received each calendar year.
+Further on Australian superannuation accounts, because they are classified as either a ‘Employee Trust’ or ‘Foreign Grantor Trusts’ the IRS will tax you on the capital gain and income distributions that your account received each calendar year.
 This is very disheartening, considering you don’t have access to those benefits yet you’re still liable for the growth of the account.

 The ‘Atlas Wealth’ Solution

 Over the past three years, we have worked closely with tax attorney’s and accountant’s who focus on these sorts of cross-jurisdictional issues and we have been able to design and construct a portfolio which is sympathetic to the above issues.
 It’s called the Pan Pacific Portfolio and through it, we are able to control the turnover of the client’s investments within the portfolio.
 Therefore we are minimising the US tax liability by reducing the crystallisation of capital gains, whilst also steering clear of any PFIC’s.